Kevin Velasco

-Kevin Andrés Velasco Bonilla (born 30 April 1997) is a Colombian professional footballer who plays as a winger for Athletico Paranaense, on loan from Puebla.
+Kevin Andrés Velasco Bonilla (born 30 April 1997) is a Colombian professional footballer who plays as a winger for Liga MX club Puebla.

 Club career

 Early career

 Velasco started his youth career with Deportivo Cali but, after being promoted to the first team in January 2017, he received few opportunities.
 He left to join Cúcuta Deportivo in the Categoría Primera B.

 Cúcuta Deportivo

 He made his professional debut for Cúcuta Deportivo on 14 February 2017.

 Atlético FC

 Velasco was transferred to Atlético FC, staying in the Categoría Primera B.

 Deportivo Cali

 After returning to Deportivo Cali, he struggled to break into the first team under the management of Gerardo Pelusso.
 After Pelusso's sacking in 2018, he started to play more often under new manager Lucas Pusineri.

 By 2021, Velasco was a key part of the Rafael Dudamel’s team as they won the Torneo Finalización competition, defeating Deportes Tolima in the final.